Ipplepen Priory

 Ipplepen Priory was an Augustinian monastic house in the English village of Ipplepen in the county of Devon.

-The priory was founded in circa 1143 AD and it was dependant upon the Abbey of St Pierre de Rille, near Fougères in France.
+The priory was founded in circa 1143 AD and it was dependent upon the Abbey of St Pierre de Rille, near Fougères in France.

 Ipplepen Priory is mentioned in a Bishop's register of 1274 AD and it was dissolved circa 1414 AD.